Eyashu/amazon-fake-review-detection/README.md

     This command reads `requirements.txt` and installs all the specified libraries (like Flask, google-generative-ai, firecrawl-python, python-dotenv, beautifulsoup4, requests) into your isolated virtual environment.

 5.  **Configuration (Environment Variables):**
     This project requires sensitive API keys to access the Google Gemini and Firecrawl services.
-For security, these keys are loaded from environment variables and stored locally in a `.env` file, which is excluded from version control.
+For security, these keys must be loaded from environment variables and stored locally in a `.env` file, which is excluded from version control.

     *   Locate the `.env.example` file in the root directory of the project (the same directory as `app.py` and `requirements.txt`).
     *   **Copy** this file and rename the copy to `.env`.
         ```bash